BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 ### Spline registration (Automated)

 Spline registration is a more advanced form of alignment that allows for non-linear transformations.
-You can perform a spline registration by selecting the slices you want to register and going to the top menu bar: `Align > ABBA - Elastix Registration (Spline)`.
+You can perform a spline registration by selecting the slices you want to register and going to the top menu bar: `Register > Spline > Elastix Registration (Spline)`.

 ![Spline registration parameters](/assets/img/fiji_elastix_spline_registration.png)